There are three major divisions in Shan state (though there are many districts and many, many tribes)

 Note that the unrest is in villages north of Kyaukme in Kyaukme township; which is a very large area more like a district and which includes for example Hsipaw, Namtu and Namshan.
 Trouble in Namtu is thus quite far away (100 km) from Kyaukme town.
 Namshan is "off limits" at the moment.

-The situation around Hsipaw is normal and for a one-day walkabout there are no problems.
+The safety around Hsipaw is normal at the moment and for a one-day walkabout there should be no problems.
 For multiple day trekking it is necessary to hire a good, certified guide.
 The safest town for trekking in Northern Shan state is probably Pyin Oo Lwin; which is the closest to Mandalay and has a large army presence and an army school; students are visible all around town.
 For some reason Hsipaw has been much more popular for treks than Pyin Oo Lwin.

 Spot the boobytrap (near Namkhan, Northern Shan state).